tcavalin/stepProgress/README.md

   ## how to using stepProgress plugin ? ##

-    for using jquery plugin first should be include "jquery.stepProgress.js" to your page and select wraper of steps and use <code> nextStep() </code>. methode to move next step. in this example our class is '.steps'  <code> $(".steps").nextStep() </code> and see example of code in below :
+    for using plugin should be first include "jquery.stepProgress.js" to your page and select wraper in steps and use <code> nextStep() </code>. methode to move next step. in this example our class is '.steps'  <code> $(".steps").nextStep() </code> and see example of code in below :

     <code>